-To begin, look over the list below.
-Rate each one from 0 - 5 (0 means no stress at all and 5 is when you’ve totally lost it).
+Start by looking over the list below.
+Rate each one from 0 – 5 (0 being it causes you no stress and 5 being it gets you furious).

 - Feeling rushed